My Quiet Kitchen

 Notes

 Store leftover peppers in the refrigerator for up to 4 days.
-Enjoy straight from the fridge or reheat the peppers in a microwave or air fryer.
+Enjoy them cold straight from the fridge or reheated in the microwave or air fryer.
 Freezing not recommended.

 Estimated Nutrition (per serving)